fahadsohrab/mssvdd/README.md

 see demo.m for example usage of the code.
 Please contact fahad.sohrab@tuni.fi for any issues.

+# Requirements
+MS-SVDD requires *LIBSVM for SVDD*.
+Before executing the codes, make sure that correct version (3.22) of *LIBSVM for SVDD* is installed already.
+In order to install *LIBSVM for SVDD*  Please download zip file from [HERE](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/svdd/libsvm-svdd-3.22.zip), put sources into libsvm-3.22 available [HERE](https://www.csie.ntu.edu.tw/~cjlin/libsvm/oldfiles/libsvm-3.22.zip), and make the code.
+For more details about how to install libsvm, please refer [HERE](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#libsvm_for_svdd_and_finding_the_smallest_sphere_containing_all_data)

 # Citation
 If you find this work useful in your research, please consider citing the following papers:
 ```text